Philosophy: Who Needs It by Ayn Rand

 I will write further on this as understanding what philosophy is, where it comes from and how it impacts on our daily lives is vitally important if we are to have control over the lives we want lead - rather than allowing ourselves to be coralled into oblivion as a collective mass of nonsensical average individuals with no personal rights to anything.

-By believing we are an insignificant part of the collective with a duty to sacrifice ourselves to an unspecified and constantly changing greater good based on the insecurities of those who have no interest in us as individuals at all, we are sleepwalking into a dictatorship.
+By believing we are an insignificant part of the collective with a duty to sacrifice ourselves to an unspecified and constantly changing greater good based on the insecurities of those who have no interest in us as individuals at all, we are sleep-walking into a dictatorship.

-All such common rights and simple pleasures in life that we appreciate are being threatened by the idea that we should sacrifice everything we own - including our minds - to the unconscious and irrational notions of others.
+Such common rights and simple pleasures in life that we appreciate are being threatened by the idea that we should sacrifice everything we own - including our minds - to the unconscious and irrational notions of others.

 Philosophy: Who Needs It by Ayn Rand - Book Review by Sue Cartwright, Spiral Leaf